 Health Care & Travel Insurance

-Nobody wants to get sick while traveling but sometimes it happens.
+Nobody wants to get sick while travelling but sometimes it happens.

-There are a few hospitals in Sorong but unfortunately, not all of them have practicing doctors at all times.
+There are a few hospitals in Sorong but unfortunately, not all of them have practising doctors at all times.

 Please keep in mind that Sorong is still in a very remote area and medical supplies are limited.
 Whenever possible, try to treat yourself (pharmacies are well-equipped) or try to make your way to Manado, Makassar or Bali, where you can find internationally trained doctors.

-Valid travel insurance is necessary at all times when traveling.
+Valid travel insurance is necessary at all times when travelling.